purefe11/StockPatchTST/README.md

 ## 🧪 Experiment Notebook

-The full end-to-end workflow is implemented in the following notebook:
+The full end-to-end workflow is implemented in the following notebook:<br>
 [Stock_TimeSeriesTransformer_Ranking.ipynb](./Stock_TimeSeriesTransformer_Ranking.ipynb)

 This includes: